wp-plugins/sitewit-engagement-analytics/readme.txt

 == Screenshots ==

-1. Look for SiteWit in the Plugins section of your WordPress admin.
-Click on 'SiteWit' to integrate with your SiteWit account.
+1. Activate the plugin and look for SiteWit sub-menu in the Settings section of your WordPress admin.
-2. When you see the sign-up page, click 'existing account' link and log in.
-Finally, click 'Link my SiteWit Account' and you're all set.
+2. You can create a new account or log in with an existing account, then link your WordPress site.
+3. Plugin Dashboard allows you to quickly navigate to different types of reports for your website.

 == Changelog ==

+= 2.0 =
+* Major release.
+Revamp the entire plugin to work smoothly with latest WordPress verison (4.1.x).
+* Better code organization.

 = 0.5 =
 * Messaging changes